eye-division/eyedivision-site/_clients/powershift.markdown

 testimonial_cite: Asia Elsner, Double X Economy
 ---

-Now in its fourth year, **The Power Shift Forum** for Women in the World Economy, founded by Professor Linda Scott, is coming to the United States in May 2016.
+Now in its fifth year, **The Power Shift Forum** for Women in the World Economy, founded by Professor Linda Scott, takes place in Washington D.C..

 Eye Division built the site and is proud to be working with Double X Economy and the Power Shift team to support their site throughout the event and beyond.